MiKTeX/miktex/CONTRIBUTING.md

   an installation report (on the `Diagnose` page)
 2. **contents of the MiKTeX log directory**: MiKTeX Console tells you the location of log directory on the `Diagnose` page

-### Check list

-Please review this check list, before you click the `Submit` button:

-1. the bug report is self-contained: it does not contain links to questions/reports on external sites (e.g., Stack Exchange Network)
-2. step-by-step reproduction instructions
-3. input files attached
-4. log files attached

 ### What happens next